 - Take as many challenging advanced science and math courses as possible during your high school years.
 Choose being challenged over an “easy A.”

 - If your school offers Advanced Placement (AP) or International Baccalaureate (IB) courses, take the standardized exams at the end of those courses.
 Scores of at least 4 on AP exams or at least 5 on IB exams will earn college credit for the respective course at Butler.
 Specific AP/IB course suggestions for those interested in health sciences include biology, calculus, chemistry, physics, psychology, and statistics.
-Studies suggest that AP exam scores are one of, if not the strongest predictor of success in college majors that focus on science or math.
-AP exam scores are likely a better predictor of college success than high school GPA.

 - Dual credit courses vary widely.
 Some, but not all, provide an excellent preparation.
 If your high school offers dual credit courses though a partnership with a college that does not have minimum admission requirements (many community colleges) the level at which those courses are taught may be below the level of honors, AP, or IB courses.

 - Although not required for admission, consider taking the ACT or SAT.
 In 2023, approximately 52% of successfully admitted students submitted ACT or SAT scores.
 The average ACT score of admitted students was 28.5.
 The average SAT score was 1277/1600.

 - Preferred admission requirements for the Health Sciences major:

 - High school weighted GPA at least 3.0.
 In 2023, the successful candidate average GPA was 4.01 for students not submitting standardized test scores (range 4.98-3.30), and 4.15 for students submitting standardized test scores (range 5.6-3.32)